Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the quiet village of Brinkhaven, Ohio (43006), nestled among sprawling farms and winding roads, a bitter real estate dispute unfolded over a seemingly simple parcel of land.
 This is the story of the arbitration that settled the matter in late 2023 — a case that stirred up long-held tensions between neighbors and shed light on the unpredictable complexities of property law.

-However, soon after beginning improvements, Miller’s surveyors found a buried boundary marker and discovered that a 2-acre wedge of land currently used by Carla Ross, a neighbor and owner of a small horse boarding business, actually lay within the Thompson estate.
+However, soon after beginning improvements, Miller’s surveyors found a buried boundary marker and discovered that a 2-acre wedge of land currently used by the claimant, a neighbor and owner of a small horse boarding business, actually lay within the Thompson estate.
 Carla, who had maintained and fenced this area for over 15 years, insisted that it was rightfully hers based on adverse possession claims and decades of uninterrupted use.

 What followed was a tense standoff.
 Miller argued that the deed and exact recorded boundaries took precedence and that Carla’s use was permissive at best, never formally contested because of neighborly goodwill.
 Carla countered that she had invested considerable time and money into the land—clearing brush, installing a water trough, and maintaining fencing—and the implicit consent of Harold Thompson, who had verbally granted her unofficial usage rights.